← Back to Yu-Gi-Oh Card Ratings Return to Index Forward to Anime Card Ratings Page 4 →

 Rating: 2 out of 5

-Certainly was how I expected the real card to be done, but it became the best of the group.
+Just as I expected the real card to be before release, but it became the best of the group.

 #271 (from Yu-Gi-Oh Episode 158)